PandikKumar/kumar-devops/README.md

-# jenkins-kubernetes-Build-push to docker hub
+# jenkins-kubernetes-Build-push to Docker Hub